Constraint correlation functions of the one-dimensional Ising model in the scaling limit: Scaling limit

 The behavior of $g_\zeta(n;s)$ as a function of $s$ for various $\zeta$ at fixed $n=2$ is shown in Fig.~\ref{fig:g_zeta}.
 We observe that for $\zeta$ small enough ($\zeta\lesssim 6$ for $n=2$), i.e. when the (infinite system) correlation length becomes of the order of or much larger than the system size, the constraint correlation function shows oscillations in $s$ for a fixed $n$.
 The period of those oscillations depends on $n$ as can be seen in Fig.~\ref{fig:g_n} where we fix $\zeta=1$.
 This behavior can be captured analytically in the limit $\zeta\to0$, where we find that

 has a period of $2/n$ in $s$.

 At first sight, these oscillations might appear surprising, since the only macroscopic scale, the correlation length $\xi$ is much larger than the system size.
-This however oversights a new scale introduced by the constraint, which is given by $s$.
+This, however, overlooks a new scale introduced by the constraint, which is given by $s$.
 Indeed, in the limit $\zeta\to0$, the temperature is so small that the only thermally allowed states, if there is no constraint on $s$, are the two completely polarized states.
 These states have all spins either up or down, corresponding to $|s|=1$.
 Now, the constraint $|s|<1$ implies the existence of two distinct domains.
 One domain has a density of $(1+s)/2$ up spins, while the other has a density of $(1-s)/2$ down spins.
 This condition creates a new scale related to the size of the domains, which is of the order $1-|s|$ (in units of the system size).
 This new scale allows for the non-trivial structure of the constraint correlation function.
-This can be checked by computing the correlation function in the presence of only two domains, see App.~\ref{app:domain}, which reads in the scaling limit
+This can be checked by an explicit calculation the correlation function in the presence of only two domains, see App.~\ref{app:domain}, which reads in the scaling limit

 the Fourier transform of which is Eq.~\eqref{eq:gscal}.
+The oscillating term $\cos (\pi n (1-|s|))$ is the signature in Fourier space of the discontinuous derivatives at $x=(1\pm s)/2$.

+The real-space correlation function can be expressed as~\footnote{The integral can be performed explicitly at least in the case $s=0$, and is given by a cumbersome combination of special functions, which we do not give.}

+This expression gives back Eq.~\eqref{eq:g2domain} in the limit $\zeta\to 0$, and satisfies explicitly $g_\zeta(0;s)=1=g_\zeta(1;s)$, imposed by $\hat\sigma_i^2=1$.
+It is shown for a representative value of the magnetization $s=0.4$ for various values of $\zeta$ in Fig.~\ref{fig:g_x}.
+It decreases for increasing $x\in [0,(1-|s|)/2]$, the remains constant up to $(1+|s|)/2$, before increasing again due to the periodic boundary condition and the parity symmetry.
+At small $\zeta$, the discontinuous derivatives at $x=\dfrac{1\pm s}{2}$ are clearly visible, but become smaller at higher temperature (the derivatives jump scales as $\exp(-\sqrt{1-s^2}\zeta)$ at large $\zeta$).

-The reason why the oscillations disappear when $\zeta$ (i.e. the temperature) is increased is clear: As one reduces the correlation length, the spin-up and spin-down domains can be split into many smaller domains which can be placed in many more places, thus blurring the sharp behavior of $g_\zeta(x;s)$.
+Therefore, the reason why the oscillations of the correlation function in momentum space disappear when $\zeta$ (i.e. the temperature) is increased is clear: As one reduces the (infinite system) correlation length, the spin-up and spin-down domains can be split into many smaller domains which can be placed in many more places, thus blurring the sharp behavior of $g_\zeta(x;s)$.